 Now, we are looking ahead to the rest of the project where we will be hosting a fundraising gig and a black tie gala dinner and auction to help us reach the ultimate goal of making a lasting difference.
 Watch this space!

 Alice joined the team 2015 after graduating from the University of Reading with a BA in History.
-Eager to put her keen research and analytical skills to good use, and with valuable experience in retail, sales and finance, she is a very welcome addition to the Business Development team.
+Eager to put her keen research and analytical skills to good use, and with valuable experience in retail, sales and finance, she was a very welcome addition to the company.
+As business development manager Alice works with obligated producers across the packaging, WEEE and batteries regulations to see how they could be making a more meaningful impact with their obligations.